inet-framework/inet/showcases/emulation/voip/doc/index.rst

 will only go through the host machine's protocol stack via either the loopback interface or a pair of virtual Ethernet interfaces (but the traffic could be sent over any real network).

+In this showcase, there are two cases depending on how the packets traverse the network:

 The VoIP Configuration
 ~~~~~~~~~~~~~~~~~~~~~~